 John Wick 3 – Parabellum (2019)

-Continuing the Keanu Reeves theme, the third John Wick movie has a mental motorcycle fight scene, where Keanu fends off a whole bunch of sword wielding bad guys.
-Everyone is riding Yamaha MT-09’s, but suspend your belief as the scene is a clever inter-splicing of on road footage and more static on set green screen footage where each actor’s MT09 is on a trolley shoved around by lots of guys in green suits!
-CG magic makes the whole thing seamless, check out this behind the scenes making of vid.
+Continuing the Keanu Reeves theme, the third John Wick movie has a mental motorcycle fight scene, where Keanu fends off a whole bunch of sword-wielding bad guys.
+Everyone is riding Yamaha MT-09’s, but suspend your belief as the scene is a clever inter-splicing of on-road footage and more static on set green screen footage where each actor’s MT09 is on a trolley shoved around by lots of guys in green suits!
+CG magic makes the whole thing seamless, check out this behind the scenes making of the vid.